-IIJ recognizes the importance of reducing greenhouse gas emissions at its own data centers, which account for more than 70% of greenhouse gas emissions (Scope 1 and 2 (2)), by "usage of renewable energy (3)" and "improvement of energy conservation".
-IIJ has set targets for each of these initiatives.
+IIJ recognizes the importance of reducing greenhouse gas emissions at its own data centers, which consume about 80% of all electricity consumption, by "usage of renewable energy(1)" and "improvement of energy conservation".
+The targets for each of initiatives, and FY2022 results, are as follows.